pjoshk1-dev/Startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 98.86.254.235
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+I initially had troubles purchasing a domain name through Route 53, but I contacted AWS Support, and they lifted the hold that was on my account.
 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).